What every best Leaf Blowers has:

 Good handling with a few caveats.
 The Toro Ultra Blower Vac is designed to make changing from blowing to vacuuming mode a breeze.
-The powerful performance also brings with it a one pound increase in weight compared to its predecessor, to 8.5 pounds.
-While we can't be sure that's why, we did see several user complaints saying that the new Toro is heavy, and TheSweethome.com concurs, which is what keeps it out of that site's absolute top spot.
+It's a little heavier than some corded leaf blowers, which causes ConsumerReports.org to knock that down a small peg to just Very Good when it comes to handling, and TheSweethome.com grouses about it even more, while still calling the blower "satisfying overall."
 A nice touch is that when the blowing and vacuuming are done, everything can be stowed inside the vacuum bag, which can then be hung on a wall.
-At a noise rating of 68 dB, the Toro is relatively quiet, especially compared to a gas model, but still loud enough that wearing hearing protection while using it is a good idea.
+At a noise rating of 68 dB, the Toro is relatively quiet when heard at a distance, but still loud enough near the user that wearing hearing protection while using it is a must.

 Solid internal components.
 To finely mulch leaves and twigs, the Toro Ultra Blower Vac uses a metal impeller with serrated shredding blades, a durable design that's preferred by experts.
 The mulch bag and zipper aren't as long lasting, according to user reviews.
 The warranty is for two years.

-Amazon.com lists a number of Toro's electric leaf blowers together, and they cumulatively earn a rating of 4.5 stars following more than 2,750 reviews.
-Digging deeper, we find that the Toro 51619 has drawn more than 680 reviews of its own, with satisfaction that largely mirrors the rest of the family -- roughly 88 percent of owners rate it either 4 stars or (mostly) 5.
+Amazon.com lists a number of Toro's electric leaf blowers together, and they cumulatively earn a rating of 4.4 stars following more than 3,800 reviews.
+Digging deeper, we find that the Toro 51619 has drawn nearly than 1,100 reviews of its own, with satisfaction that largely mirrors the rest of the family -- roughly 87 percent of owners rate it either 4 stars or (mostly) 5.

-We found more than 120 reviews of the Toro Ultra Blower Vac at Toro's web site, and it earns a rating of 4.3 stars.
+We found roughly 225 reviews of the Toro Ultra Blower Vac at Toro's web site, and it earns a rating of 4.3 stars.
 Reviews are authenticated by a third party, and appear to be uncensored, so credibility is high.
-In addition to an overall score, users provide sub-ratings for dependability, performance, ease of use and quality.
+In addition to an overall score, some users provide sub-ratings for dependability, performance, ease of use and quality.